Mysterious Back Pain After Car Accident: Facet Joint Injuries

 A doctor who specializes in diagnosing spinal conditions, such as a physiatrist, should examine someone who may be suffering from facet joint pain.
 Facet injury symptoms can mimic disc herniation injuries, so a careful examination is required.
 The treating physician will likely order an X-ray, CT, MRI, or bone scan to help diagnose the problem.

-Spinal facet joint injuries cannot be reversed, but there are a number of ways to mitigate pain.
+Facet joint injuries can range from mild sprains to severe degeneration, and the treatment options vary accordingly.
 Exercise, lifestyle changes, proper posture, weight loss, physical therapy, medication, and careful management of your back pain can increase your quality of life.
 If conservative treatments fail to alleviate or control pain, a doctor may recommend injections, ablations, or surgery.

-This is a minimally invasive procedure where corticosteroids and numbing agents are injected into the painful joint.
-Steroids reduce swelling and inflammation around the nerves.
-Pain relief will last days, months, or years.
+This is a minimally invasive procedure where corticosteroid medications and numbing agents are injected directly into the painful joint to reduce swelling and inflammation around the nerves.
+The benefit of facet injections is often immediate, providing relief within 2-3 days.
+Pain relief will usually last several weeks to several months.
 Physical therapy and lifestyle changes afterward can improve the condition as well.
 Should the pain return, the facet joint injection procedure can be repeated.

 Nerve Radiofrequency Ablation

-Ablation may be the next step if pain reoccurs frequently after a steroid joint injection.
-An ablation procedure burns the tiny nerves around the facet’s joint capsule.
+Radiofrequency ablation (RFA), a minimally invasive procedure, may be the next step if pain still flares up frequently after a steroid joint injection.
+During an ablation procedure, radiofrequency waves are used to heat the nerve tissue around the facet’s joint capsule, effectively “burning” the nerve and interrupting pain signals.
 A nerve block test is used to determine which nerves need to be treated.
 An anesthetic is also injected to help block the pain.
-A successful procedure will likely result in providing lasting pain relief.

-Surgery may be recommended if all other treatment options fail to provide adequate pain relief.
-Spinal fusion surgery is used when there is nerve root compression from enlarged facet joints, degenerative disc disease, or spinal instability.
-Fusing the injured portion of a spinal vertebra keeps the damaged facet joints from moving and causing pain.
+In cases where facet joint injuries cause chronic pain and other treatments fail to provide lasting relief, spinal fusion surgery may be considered.
+This type of surgery is typically recommended when there is nerve root compression from enlarged facet joints, degenerative disc disease, or spinal instability.
+This procedure involves fusing two or more vertebrae in the affected area of the spine, keeping the damaged facet joints from moving and causing pain.

 Compensation for Facet Joint Injuries